Last Updated on August 18, 2023 by Nicole

 Sofitel Chicago Magnificent Mile

 The Sofitel has a luxurious contemporary feel.
 We often stayed there when our kids were older or my husband and I were travelling alone.
 The rooms are still large, but normally are only one room with a bathroom.
-If you are looking for more of an adult experience, or prefer contemporary styling, then I’d recommend booking your stay here.
+The hotel is located closer to the designer shops and Lake Michigan.
+If you are looking for more of an adult experience, or prefer contemporary style, then I’d recommend booking your stay here.

-For stays at either hotels, or other options nearby, take a look at this interactive map and the great prices offered by Booking.com.
+For stays at either hotels, or other options nearby, explore this interactive map and find great prices.

 By Trisha and Modi from Try Wandering More